Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Abstract

 \section{Abstract}

-The goal of this work is to exhibit a Gevrey type, in an analytic function $P$, of formal power series solutions of some families of first order holomorphic PDEs.
-The approach is based on the classical majorant series technique by applying Nagumo norms joint with a division algorithm.
-Our main result recovers systematically many situations studied in the literature on the Gevrey type of formal solutions of these equations.
-We also provide a relation between Gevrey series in $P$ and Gevrey series in several variables.
+We provide a complete and self-contained proof of the Gevrey character, in an analytic function $P$, of formal power series solutions of some families of first order holomorphic PDEs.
+Our approach is based on a majorant series technique by applying Nagumo norms joint with a division algorithm.